 Is The YTA Method a scam or a legit make money online course worth buying?

 Last night I watched Coffeezilla (one of my favourite YouTubers) debate YTA Method creator Caleb Maddix – it got pretty heated!
 If you haven’t seen it yet, here it is:

 So I figured this would be a good time to do a bit of digging of my own and publish a proper review.
 Here’s what I found out:

 What Is The YTA Method?

-The YTA Method stands for The YouTube Automation Method and is an 8 week masterclass created by Caleb Maddix.
+The YTA Method stands for The YouTube Automation Method and is an 8-week masterclass created by Caleb Maddix launched in April 2020.

 18-year-old Caleb doesn’t hold back from hyping up his product; he says in his sales pitch that YTA Method is “the greatest online training you’ll ever see” that will show you “the greatest opportunity of our era” and once you find out what The YTA Method is you’re going to be blown away.

 He goes on to say he can show you a brand new and radical way to profit from YouTube without being a YouTuber, without video editing and without ever showing your face.
 Follow his step-by-step formula and discover his “OPC Hack” and he says it’s nearly impossible to fail.

 We got ourselves some pretty wild claims right there…